doug-wade/tybalt/packages/website/pages/eslint-plugin.md

 ## Available rules

-We currently only have one rule, but we plan to add more!
+We currently only have two rules, but we plan to add more!

 ### Component names are multi-word

 Checks to make sure that your component has a multi-word name (a name that contains an en-dash `-`).
 This is a requirement [from the spec](https://html.spec.whatwg.org/multipage/custom-elements.html#valid-custom-element-name).

+## Render variables are exported

+Checks to make sure that the variables you are using in your render function were exported, either as a prop or from a `setup` function.